Capdeck Business Loans logo

 Capdeck Business Loans Review

-Capdeck is a business lending platform that positions itself as a small business funding specialist offering streamlined access to capital.
+Capdeck is a business lending platform that positions itself as a small business funding staff context offering streamlined access to capital.
 The company operates through an online platform designed to simplify the loan application process for business owners seeking growth and expansion capital.
 According to their website, Capdeck has funded over 20,000 small businesses and claims a 92% application approval rate with 96% customer satisfaction.

-The company offers six main funding products: Term Loans (fixed repayment schedules for long-term funding), Lines of Credit (flexible revolving credit access), Merchant Cash Advances (quick capital against future credit card sales), SBA Loans (government-backed low-interest options), Invoice Factoring (immediate cash flow against unpaid invoices), and Equipment Financing (structured payments for business equipment).
+The company offers six main funding products: Term Loans (fixed repayment schedules for long-term funding), Lines of Credit (flexible revolving credit access), Merchant Cash Advances (quick capital against future credit card sales), SBA Loans (government-backed low-interest options), Invoice Factoring (short-term cash access flow against unpaid invoices), and Equipment Financing (structured payments for business equipment).
 Each product targets different business cash flow scenarios and funding needs.

 While Capdeck presents competitive advantages in speed and product variety, potential borrowers should note that the website provides limited transparency regarding interest rates, fees, credit requirements, or repayment terms.
 The stated approval rate and satisfaction metrics are self-reported figures not independently verified.
 Merchant Cash Advances specifically are noted to have "higher interest rates," and the company's full pricing structure remains unclear from available information.
 Business owners should request detailed rate and fee disclosures before committing.